top of page

 University of New Mexico

-I have an insatiable curiosity about the world, I am fascinated by the way humans interact, by the ways that they find meaning, and how they express (aesthetically) and assert (politically) their humanity.
+I have an insatiable curiosity about the world, I am fascinated by the way humans find meaning, and how they express (aesthetically) and assert (politically) their humanity.
 Like the rest of our species, I am also traversing through this wondrous fog of existence, reflecting on different interpretations of "the good life", finding meaning and my place in nature and the cosmos, and trying to remain loyal to my ethical commitments.
-As a good philosopher should, I spend a lot of time reciting a succession of "whys".
+As a good philosopher should, I spend a lot of time reciting a succession of "whys?".

 Philosophers play an important role in constructing the foundational theories for all the other fields of study.
-We are interested the furthest edges & limits of human inquiry, recognizing that not every question concerns the empirical study of phenomena.
-It is not knowledge alone that we philosophers seek, but the wisdom to discern the purpose, function, and use of this knowledge.
+We are interested the furthest edges and limits of human inquiry.
+It is not knowledge alone that we seek, but the wisdom to discern the purpose, function, and use of this knowledge.
 There will always be a theory of values (implicitly or explicitly) at the base of every science.
 The 'philo' (love) of 'sophia' (wisdom) is our raison d'etre.